 - Can be refinished many times.
 The biggest perk of hardwood flooring is you’ll be able to sand off the old finish and refinish it several times over.

 - Designed for installation over a wood subfloor.
 Each board is positioned and nailed to the subfloor individually.
 Because it requires nailing, you’ll need to have a wood subfloor.

 - Can develop cupping if exposed to high humidity.
-Just like the above recommendation, high humidity is going to break havoc on your hardwood.
+Just like the above consideration, high humidity will wreak havoc on your hardwood.

 - Can develop cracks as the wood contracts.
-Solid wood is going to dry and change shape as it does.
+Solid wood is going to dry over time and change shape as it does.
 This can cause cracks or gaps in the hardwood flooring.

 - Can be installed over many different subfloors.
 If you don’t have a wood subfloor, you won’t need to worry.
 Engineered hardwood can be installed over concrete and other subfloor materials as well.

 - Can be installed in basements.
 The glues and other materials within engineered hardwood will be able to withstand greater humidity levels than that of solid hardwood.

 - Will not cup or cause gaps between seems.
 Because of its greater resistance to humidity, you won’t have to worry about engineered wood cupping or causing gaps between seems.

 - Comes pre-finished.
 While not all prefinished wood is engineered, all engineered wood will come prefinished, making for a quicker installation process.